mlgid-project/pygid/README.md

 }
 smpl_metadata = pygid.SampleMetadata(path_to_save="sample.yaml", data=data)
 ```
+If extend_fields is provided as a list of field names, the corresponding parameters will be appended to the existing dataset as they change dynamically.
+Otherwise, each parameter will overwrite the previous value.
 Sample metadata can be saved as an YAML file using path_to_save and loaded from an YAML file using path_to_load.

 4. Create CoordMaps instance based on ExpParams.
 If ExpParams instance (params) consists of a list of incident angles,